bazelbuild/stardoc/test/testdata/module_extension_test/golden.md

 <!-- Generated with Stardoc: http://skydoc.bazel.build -->

-Minimal example of a .bzl file definining a module extension.
+Minimal example of a .bzl file defining a module extension.

 <a id="my_ext"></a>